microsoft/playwright/docs/src/intro-js.md

 ---
 id: intro
-title: "Getting Started"
+title: "Playwright Test"
 ---

-Playwright can either be used as a part of the [Playwright Test](./intro.md), or as a [Playwright Library](./library.md).
+Playwright can either be used as a part of the Playwright Test, or as a [Playwright Library](./library.md).
+If you intend to use Playwright for testing, read on.

 Playwright Test was created specifically to accommodate the needs of the end-to-end testing.
 It does everything you would expect from the regular test runner, and more.
 Playwright test allows to: